zenml-io/blog.zenml.io/_posts/2022-03-24-step-operators-training.md

 The orchestrator runs the code which launches your step in a backend of your choice.
 If you don’t specify a step operator, then the step code runs on the same compute instance as your orchestrator.

 While an orchestrator defines how and where your entire pipeline runs, a step operator defines how and where an individual step runs.
 This can be useful in a variety of scenarios.
-An example could be if one step within a pipeline should run on a separate environment equipped with a GPU (like a trainer step).
+An example could be if one step within a pipeline needed to run on a separate environment equipped with a GPU (like a trainer step).

 Generically, this operator can be registered like any other stack component: